 She has an extensive amount of experience working with her staff in building bridges to nontraditional partners in the conservation community.
 This work resulted in her receiving the 2020 Association of Fish and Wildlife Agencies John L. Morris Lifetime Achievement Award, William P. Reilly Environmental Leadership Award and the Presidential Rank Award, the highest honor bestowed upon federal employees.
 National Public Radio (NPR) Morning Edition featured Dr. Parker and her work in conservation addressing the challenges of increasing women in Wild STEM (Science, Technology, Engineering and Math) careers.
 Five women along with Dr. Parker were featured in the Smithsonian Institute’s book “Women, Environmentalism and Justice.”
 The Coretta Scott King Award winner, Tonya Bolden released her latest book, “Changing the Equation, 50+ US Black Women in STEM, which celebrates Dr. Parker and others that have paved the way for future generations.
 Dr. Parker facilitated at the White House Conference on the Environment.

+After being appointed by the Governor of Virginia, she was elected as the first black chair of the Virginia Department of Wildlife Resource Commission.
 The Governor of Arkansas enshrined her into the Arkansas Outdoor Hall of Fame for her work on fish habitat plans and invasive species.
 She is the recipient of the Emmaline Moore Award, named after the first female President of the American Fisheries Society for mentoring and coaching women and people of color.
 Parker is one of the authors of The Future of Fisheries: Perspectives for Emerging Professionals published by the American Fisheries Society.